 The texture may be similar, but the effect of synthetically produced and natural oils is very different.
 This is due to their composition.
 Let's take a closer look at how the individual types of oil are structured and what the advantages and disadvantages of cosmetics containing and free of mineral oil are.

-Plant oils are triglycerides.
+Vegetable oils are triglycerides .
 They are made up of various fatty acids bound to glycerol.
 These fatty acids are also found in the skin.
 Vegetable oils can therefore be absorbed and metabolized by our skin.
 They are incorporated into your own lipids (skin fats).
 So everything is valuable here.

-The situation is similar with vegetable waxes, such as jojoba oil (because this is actually not an oil, but a wax), except that the fatty acids are not bound with glycerine, but with a fatty alcohol.
+The situation is similar with vegetable waxes, such as jojoba oil (because this is actually not an oil but a wax), except that the fatty acids are not bound with glycerol but with a fatty alcohol.

-- Rich in fatty acids such as linoleic acid, oleic acid, palmitic acid and more
+- Rich in fatty acids like linoleic acid, oleic acid, palmitic acid and more

 - Rich in phytochemicals such as antioxidants